UtrechtUniversity/dataprivacyproject/_posts/2022-10-31-quarterly-project-update-october-2022.md

 ### 💪 Dissemination
 We have made significant progress on the e-learning "Privacy basics for researchers".
 We are currently working on the last part of the first version of the e-learning.
 In the next quarter, we hope to:

-- Finish a first full version of the e-learning.
+- Finish a first full draft version of the e-learning, including yet to be recorded knowledge clips.
 - Receive feedback from privacy officers and external universities who are also creating privacy-related materials for researchers.
-- Release a pilot version of the e-learning.

 ### ❓ Questions?
 Questions or comments about this project?
 Want to collaborate or provide input?
 Awesome!
 Please feel free to drop <a href="https://www.uu.nl/staff/DCHuijser" target="_blank">Dorien</a> a message via email or <a href="https://twitter.com/DorienHuijser" target="_blank">Twitter</a>.